moohka/note-app/README.md

-# Getting Started with Create React App
+# Google Keep Clone App

+This Project is light clone of note app developed by Google, Keep.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts